Pittsburgh Regional Transit: History

 The agency was rocked by a four-week strike due to a labor dispute in 1992.
 The strike, coupled with changing demographic patterns, caused a decrease in ridership.
 New buses that were compliant with the Americans with Disabilities Act of 1990 were introduced early in the decade.
 In 1993, the badly deteriorated Overbrook light rail line was shut down, requiring trains to use the Beechview line.
 Several capital projects, such as the construction of a western busway and light rail extensions were considered.
 In 1998, the agency rebranded itself as "Ride Gold" with new paint schemes and a new marketing campaign.

 In 2000, the West Busway from the Ohio River to Carnegie was opened.
 Shortly thereafter, new bus routes to outlying communities such as Cranberry were established.
 In 2003, a short extension of the East Busway was completed.
 The following year, the Overbrook light rail line was re-opened after a lengthy reconstruction.
 Construction also started on a light rail extension to Pittsburgh's North Shore near Heinz Field, known as the North Shore Connector.
-Unfortunately, in spite of the capital projects expansion, the agency was in serious financial trouble by the middle of the decade.
+In spite of the capital projects expansion, the agency was in serious financial trouble by the middle of the decade.
 In June 2007, the agency went through with a 15 percent service cut in order to cut the deficit.
 In order to provide a dedicated source of funding, Allegheny County Chief Executive Dan Onorato introduced the controversial 10% Allegheny County Alcoholic Beverage Tax in 2008 to fund the agency.
 Later that same year, another strike was narrowly averted.
 The agency is planning a major service overhaul that will begin to go into effect in March 2010.

 Pittsburgh Regional Transit pays $168,763 annually to Buchanan, Ingersoll & Rooney and $48,750 annually to Greenlee Partners to lobby the Pennsylvania General Assembly.